Nareshedagotti/Nareshedagotti/README.md

 # Naresh Edagotti - Data Scientist

-Welcome to my GitHub profile!
 I'm Naresh Edagotti, a Data Scientist with a strong background in analytics, machine learning, and GenAI models.
 I specialize in developing innovative, data-driven solutions to address real-world challenges, with a particular focus on agriculture, education, and language technology.

 ## 🔍 About Me
 - **Location**: Hyderabad, India